 Step through Joe’s Bar, named after one of The Seahorse’s first guests and friend of owner Mitch Tonks, and you’ll enter the bright and convivial dining room that has been a welcome staple of Dartmouth’s eating out scene since 2008.

 The Seahorse is the embodiment of Tonks, a man whose love of food and hospitality knows no bounds.
-A keen fisherman, passionate food lover (as well as the brandy) and impeccable host, Tonks has established a restaurant that is beloved of people in the West Country and beyond.
+A keen fisherman, passionate food lover (as well as the brandy) and impeccable host, Tonks and the restaurant's co-founder Matt Prowse has established a place that is beloved of people in the West Country and beyond.

 At The Seahorse a service begins with the staff toasting each other with the day’s aperitivo – a tradition that shows that hospitality starts at home and with the staff.
 It’s an approach that has kept the quayside restaurant on the top of its game for almost a decade and a half.
 We’ll drink to that.